 If you’re interested in Thailand’s history, take a look at our post about the Three Kings statue in Chiang Mai.

 Thailand is a Southeast Asian country bordered by Myanmar, Laos, Cambodia, and Malaysia.
 Bangkok is the capital city.
 Thailand is known for its beautiful beaches, temples, and delicious food.

 What are the Most Popular Landmarks and Attractions for Kids in Thailand?

 These are the most famous landmarks and attractions for kids in Thailand:

-- Bangkok: Visit the temples and the Grand Palace, experience the floating markets, and ride on a long-tail boat.
+- Bangkok: Visit the temples (Wat Pho and Wat Arun are popular) and the Grand Palace, experience the floating markets, and ride on a long-tail boat.